 The Village of Summit, with a population of 4,695 (as of January 1, 2012), is working to maintain it’s rural, lake country character while continuing to grow.
 As the municipality evolved from a Town to a Village in 2010, there have been a number of challenges in determining directions that residents want the Village to take.

-UW-Extension Community Development Educators met with the Village Administrator and Board Trustees to identify topics where more input was needed for decision-making.
+Extension Community Development Educators met with the Village Administrator and Board Trustees to identify topics where more input was needed for decision-making.
 This resulted in assisting the Village in the process of developing of a Community Public Opinion Survey.

-The board now has baseline data regarding service levels/facilities and to assist with future budget and land use decisions.
+The board now has baseline data regarding service levels/facilities to assist with future budget and land use decisions.
 The results will also be used in DNR proposals, as well as the updated Comprehensive Outdoor Recreation Plan.

-For more information, contact Ann Wied at 262/548-7788, or firstname.lastname@example.org.
+For more information, contact Ann Wied at 262-548-7788 or firstname.lastname@example.org.

-Civil Rights Statement: University of Wisconsin, U.S. Department of Agriculture and Wisconsin counties cooperating.
-An EEO/AA employer, University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title IX and Americans with Disabilities Act (ADA) requirements.
+Civil Rights Statement: An EEO/AA employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title VI, Title IX, the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act requirements.